Names on our Buses

 And so since 1999, every new bus that has entered the fleet has been named.
 The main criterion for inclusion is that the deceased person made a significant contribution to the area or had a strong connection during their lifetime.
 As more contemporary names have been suggested another criteria is that the person has been deceased for at least a year.

 Suggestions are regularly submitted to be included, often with helpful biographic details and even photographs and these are all very much welcomed and are safely kept and logged in our pending files for consideration each time new buses are delivered.
-After the delivery of new buses in autumn 2008 there will be 192 named double deck buses and 7 single deck buses in the fleet and the following listings gives the background details of each one.
+With the delivery of the new Coaster buses we had a Facebook vote on the naming of 12 of them as other names were ones selected for reuse, this generated a lot of interest and we hope to do that again for the next batch of new buses.

 After the project began in May 1999, the promoters of Brighton Marina's Walk of Fame suggested that some of the celebrities being honoured in paving stones in the Marina could also have a bus named after them.
 For a few years single deck buses on the Metro 7 route to the Marina each carried a local celebrity name included in the Walk of Fame but this practice ceased when those buses were sold.
 Money has also been raised for local charities by auctioning off a bus name to appear for a short period of time and special names have been carried to honour the league winning Albion teams and also HM The Queen and Prince Philip in their Golden Jubilee year, plus a few other special people that had the honour of their name on a bus for about a year (Adam Trimingham for instance who has been so helpful to us with background information for the project).